mongodb/docs/source/reference/aggregation.rst

       The :pipeline:`$sort` cannot begin sorting documents until previous operators in the pipeline have returned all output.

-   .. warning:: Unless the :pipline:`$sort` operator can use an index,
+   .. warning:: Unless the :pipeline:`$sort` operator can use an index,
       in the current release, the sort must fit within memory.
 This may cause problems when sorting large numbers of documents.